#BoschConversations on Why I4.0 is the Way Forward for SMEs

 Date:February 29, 2024

-Author designation: Business Head, Phantom
+Department: Business Head, Phantom

 We are witnessing seismic shifts in the manufacturing paradigm.
 From the upward swing in mass production enabled by the previous industrial revolutions, we have now transitioned to mass customization with Industry 4.0.